samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

         --log_level 1
     ```

-1. **🔌 Generate adapters:** The following command will change the adapter nodes of the ONNX graph into inputs and saves the weights in a separate file:
+1. **Generate adapters:** The following command will change the adapter nodes of the ONNX graph into inputs and saves the weights in a separate file:

     ```bash
     olive generate-adapter \